Skip to content

 Minnesota speeding law says:

-“no person shall drive a vehicle on a highway at a speed greater than is reasonable and prudent; under the conditions.
-In every event speed shall be so restricted as may be necessary to avoid colliding with any person, vehicle, or other conveyance…”Minnesota Statutes Section 169.14, subd.
-1.
+“no person shall drive a vehicle on a highway at a speed greater than is reasonable and prudent under the conditions.
+In every event speed shall be so restricted as may be necessary to avoid colliding with any person, vehicle, or other conveyance…”

-Speed limit signs giving drivers notice must comply with the Minnesota Manual on Traffic Control Devices.
-And it has the effect of law, via Minnesota Rules and statutory incorporation.
+Speed limit signs must comply with the “Minnesota Manual on Traffic Control Devices.”
+It is the law; and has the effect of law, via Minnesota Rules and statutory incorporation.
+And Lawyer Thomas Gallagher has won many cases with a sign defense.

-Driving Over Speed Limit is Not Necessarily Unlawful
+Driving Over Posted: Not Necessarily Unlawful

 Prima facie evidence

-“Driving faster than the speed limit” is generally not a violation.
-But, driving “at a speed greater than is reasonable and prudent under the conditions” is the violation.
+The general rule: A speed over the limit is only “prima facie” evidence that speed is not “reasonable and prudent.”
+Minnesota Statutes § 169.14, subd.
+2. “Driving faster than the speed limit” is generally not a violation.
+Rather, driving “at a speed greater than is reasonable and prudent under the conditions” is the violation.

-Prima facie evidence on the surface, supports an inference of guilt, but does not preclude an inference of innocence.
+Prima facie evidence on the surface, supports a possible inference of guilt, but does not preclude an inference of innocence.
+And Minnesota law says that circumstantial evidence that allows a possible inference of innocence is reasonable doubt, and not enough to convict.

 But conviction requires more: proof of guilt beyond a reasonable doubt.
 And that means that if the evidence allows for a reasonable inference of innocence, the defendant is not-guilty.
+The defense can rebut the state’s prima facie evidence, so you can avoid a speeding ticket (even if over the posted).

 Municipalities